Battery electric vehicle: Motor controllers

 The motor controller receives a signal from potentiometers linked to the accelerator pedal, and it uses this signal to determine how much electric power is needed.
 This DC power is supplied by the battery pack, and the controller regulates the power to the motor, supplying either variable pulse width DC or variable frequency variable amplitude AC, depending on the motor type.
 The controller also handles regenerative braking, whereby electrical power is gathered as the vehicle slows down and this power recharges the battery.
 In addition to power and motor management, the controller performs various safety checks such as anomaly detection, functional safety tests and failure diagnostics.

 Battery pack

-Learning curve of lithium-ion batteries: the price of batteries declined by 97% in three decades.
+Since 1991, the cost of lithium-ion batteries has declined by 99%.
+On average, the price declined about 19% for each doubling of installed capacity.

 Most electric vehicles today use an electric battery, consisting of electrochemical cells with external connections in order to provide power to the vehicle.

 Battery technology for EVs has developed from early lead-acid batteries used in the late 19th century to the 2010s, to lithium-ion batteries which are found in most EVs today.
 The overall battery is referred to as a battery pack, which is a group of multiple battery modules and cells.
 For example, the Tesla Model S battery pack has up to 7,104 cells, split into 16 modules with 6 groups of 74 cells in each.
 Each cell has a nominal voltage of 3–4 volts, depending on its chemical composition.